Skip to Content

 ARTIFICIAL INTELLIGENCE AT QUEEN'S

-A set of new resources located on the AI student support page have been developed to offer practical support:
+Additionally, a set of new resources located on the AI student support page have been developed to offer practical support:

 • AI and Creativity